-In short, the dangers of self-referral remain, and the foundation for current law must be fortified, not weakened.
-Despite recent assertions by the PHA, Congressional Budget Office scoring of proposals to modify existing law consistently demonstrate that self-referral to physician-owned hospitals increases utilization, which increases Medicare costs and health care costs generally.
+In short, the dangers of self-referral remain, and current law must be fortified, not weakened.
+Despite assertions by the PHA, Congressional Budget Office scoring of proposals to modify existing law consistently demonstrate that self-referral to physician-owned hospitals increases utilization, which in turn increases Medicare costs and overall health care costs.
 This is a key reason why the U.S. Chamber of Commerce has long supported the ban on self-referral to physician-owned hospitals.